Philip Greeley Clapp

-Philip Greeley Clapp (August 4, 1888 – April 9, 1954) was an American educator, conductor, pianist, and composer of classical music.
+Philip Greeley Clapp (August 4, 1888 in Boston – April 9, 1954) was an American educator, conductor, pianist, and composer of classical music.

 He served as Director of the School of Music at the University of Iowa for more than three decades (1919–1953), helping to establish that school's strong reputation in music and in the arts overall.
 He worked especially hard in advocating that music and the other arts should be an integral part of a liberal arts education, and succeeded in creating strong graduate programs that awarded degrees not just in scholarship and research but also in performance and creation.
 Among his students was Gene Gutchë.